Inter-University Master's Degree in Computational Fluid Dynamics - 5th edition

 - Others: 0 points.

 - Evaluation of the academic transcript of the official university qualification that enables the student to access the master's degree and of the university or origin: up to a maximum of 40 points.
+Applicants who have studied at a foreign university must submit the declaration of equivalence of their grade point average in compliance with the procedure described at the Spanish Ministry of Education website.

 - Complementary training relating to the content of the master's degree (courses, seminars, other training activities, with supporting documents): up to a maximum of 10 points.